-Figure illustrates the elution profiles of the three mixture components (weak impurities, product and strong impurities) for both columns over a 10-cycle period, under the operation of the controllers.
+Figure 11 illustrates the elution profiles of the three mixture components (weak impurities, product and strong impurities) for both columns over a 10-cycle period, under the operation of the controllers.
 It is evident that the proposed scheme manages to return an input profile that allows separation to be achieved in the correct time points (B2-phases).
 Although the outlet concentrations demonstrate a clear periodicity, it is observed that towards the last 3 cycles (cycles 8, 9 and 10) the eluting concentration of the weak impurities increases, while the amount of product leaving the column decreases.
-Moreover, the input profile suggested by the controller over these cycles deviates slightly from the experimentally optimised one (Figure ).
-A total deviation between the controller input and the experimentally optimised modifier concentration of approximately 4 min over 10 cycles is observed (Figure ).
-This corresponds to 0.4 min of deviation per cycle, which is a total time for which the controller is optimising (output horizon of four 0.1 min steps) (please refer to Appendix for the control problem formulation).
+Moreover, the input profile suggested by the controller over these cycles deviates slightly from the experimentally optimised one (Figure 11).
+A total deviation between the controller input and the experimentally optimised modifier concentration of approximately 4 min over 10 cycles is observed (Figure 10).
+This corresponds to 0.4 min of deviation per cycle, which is a total time for which the controller is optimising (output horizon of four 0.1 min steps) (please refer to Appendix B for the control problem formulation).
 Therefore, the controller aims to compensate for this, anticipating its actions as the process moves into the next cycle.
-As a result, the controller in time, thus leading to the illustrated deviations.
+As a result, the controller is anticipating the action in time, thus leading to the illustrated deviations.
 Nevertheless, a similar deviation in the profile of weak impurities is not observed.
 The latter is a result of the physicochemical properties of the system, as weak impurities are the first to be removed and are more sensitive to changes in the modifier concentration.
 These are followed by the product and finally by the strong impurities that require a high modifier concentration in order to be removed from the column.